 Other states high on the list are:

-The fastest growing market is Colorado.
+The fastest-growing market is Colorado online sportsbooks.
 Legal sports betting first went live on May 1 and this state has the 10th biggest handle in the country.

-There are currently 17 states with legal sports betting plus Washington DC.
-The next state to open for business is Tennessee.
+There are currently 17 states with legal sports betting plus Washington DC online sportsbooks.
+The next state to open for business is Tennessee sportsbooks which will exclusively be online.
 The Volunteer State has Nov.
 1 circled as its official launch.

 More and more states are moving forward with legislation to get into the game.
 Louisiana has a voter’s referendum on the ballot for November’s election.